IFFranciscoME/iffranciscome.com/content/featured/HalcyonTheme/index.md

 tech:
   - Python
   - R
+  - LaTeX
   - MASS
+  - Time Series
-  - Sequential Clustering
+  - Clustering
 showInProjects: true
 ---

-Subsequential Time Series Clustering is a technique used to detect temporal patterns formation in time periods on a time series.
+Subsequential Time Series Clustering for temporal pattern detection in intraday exchange rates, provides evidence to support that there are exogenous trigger events that generate temporal patterns on exchange rates.